The 8 Best Extended Mouse Pads in 2022 Reviewed

-So, to help you find the best extended mouse pad for your gaming setup, we have taken on the challenge to do all of the research for you and present you with our best findings.
+To help you find the best extended mouse pad for your gaming setup, we took on the challenge to do all of the research and testing for you, then present you with our best findings.

 The selection process was pretty straightforward.
 First, we conducted community research to find out the needs and pain points of gamers that are currently using extended mousepads.
 Using our findings from our research, we created criteria, which we then used to find the best extended mouse pads that you will see today.

 We found that the average extended mouse pad features a non-slip rubber base, is made of durable and high-grade material for pixel-precise targeting and low friction tracking, and is between 30″ to 35″ in length and 11″ to 15.4″ in width.